Charburja Durbar: History

-Due to the palaces strategical location in Thapathali Durbar complex, Jung Bahadur bought this palace back from the Brahmin priest who got it as alms and started using it as a Court House.
+Kaur was given asylum by Jung Bahadur Rana as a Queen consort of Maharaja Ranjit Singh.

 Earthquake of 1934

 Charburja Durbar was seriously damaged during the 1934 Nepal–Bihar earthquake.
 Charburja Durbar was not repaired and finally turned into ruins.

 Current status

 Today in the grounds of Charburja Durbar, Paropakar Indra Rajya Lakshmi Devi Prasuti Griha maternity hospital is built.
 Popularly known as Prasuti Griha, Nepal's first maternity hospital and opened on 26 September 1959.